-On Aug.
-17 we celebrate National I Love my Feet Day!
-There are so many reasons we should love our feet.
+August is the month where we celebrate National I Love my Feet Day!
+And there are so many reasons why we should love our feet.

 Clear Signs Your Running Shoes Don't Fit Properly